normal-computing/posteriors/docs/api/index.md

 # API

 ### Extended Kalman filter (EKF)
+- [`ekf.dense_fisher`](ekf/dense_fisher.md) applies an online Bayesian update based on a Taylor approximation of the log-likelihood.
+Uses the empirical Fisher information matrix as a positive-definite alternative to the Hessian.
+Natural gradient descent equivalence following [Ollivier, 2019](https://arxiv.org/abs/1703.00209).
 - [`ekf.diag_fisher`](ekf/diag_fisher.md) applies an online Bayesian update based on a Taylor approximation of the log-likelihood.
 Uses the diagonal empirical Fisher information matrix as a positive-definite alternative to the Hessian.